pursuit-curriculum/unit-dsa/math-for-devs/README.md

 ## Find the Median

-Using the following numbers array, find the median
+Using the following numbers array, find the median.

 ```js
 const nums = [